What are baby sleep habits?

 After that, sleep usually improves for everyone.

-Identifying your baby’s sleep habits
+Identifying baby sleep habits

 If you want to phase out your baby’s sleep habits, the first step is to work out what they are.
 For example, to settle for sleep your baby might need: